 Community benefit: Information and Education Center

 Lowland tropical rainforest once covered nearly all of Tonga’s main island, Tongatapu.
-Now only fragments are left.
-Many Tongans have never seen some native trees that were once common and used for medicinal purposes, food, or to make dye for tapa cloth.
+Now, however, only fragments are left.
+Many Tongans have never seen some kinds of native trees, which were common when their ancestors used them for medicinal purposes, food, or to make dye for tapa cloth.

 The Toloa Rainforest Reserve is the largest of these remaining patches.
 It contains more than 200 plant species and two threatened bird species (the Pacific pigeon and the red shining parrot).
 Large fruit bats, or flying foxes, are a common sight.
 Human activities, however, have heavily disturbed the reserve, and invasive plants and animals compete with natives throughout the forest.